AccelerationNet/wp-db-table-editor/README.md

  * `editcap`: the capability required to edit the grid, if not set all viewers are assumed to be editors
  * `noedit`: turns off the editing abilities (same as editcap=nosuchcapability)
+ * `columnFilters`: Default column filters, this is an array of column->val to be applied as default column fitlers when the page is loaded

 Example:
 ```